Founder & Lead Editor

 - Athleisure: Pair them with tapered joggers or pin-rolled jeans.
 The silhouette shines when the ankle is visible.

-You know, the "Triple White" is still a summer staple, but be warned: that Primeknit attracts dirt, and the Boost midsole can yellow over time.
+The "Triple White" is still a summer staple, but fair warning: Primeknit attracts dirt, and the Boost midsole can yellow over time.

 Quality and Durability

-When you are dropping nearly $200 on a sneaker, you want it to last.
-The Ultraboost 1.0 generally holds up well, but it has its quirks.
+When you’re paying close to $200 for a sneaker, you want it to last.
+The Ultraboost 1.0 generally holds up well, but it has a few quirks.

 The Good: The Boost midsole is incredibly resilient.
 Unlike EVA foam that compresses and stays flat effectively "dying" after a few months, Boost bounces back.
 You can expect the cushioning to maintain its feel for hundreds of miles.
 Furthermore, the introduction of the Continental™ Rubber outsole has solved the early wear issues.
 This rubber is tough.
 I've seen pairs with over 500 miles where the outsole still has plenty of tread life.